Keolis intègre de plus en plus l’IA et l’intelligence artificielle générative dans ses activités (Image générée par IA)

 Chief Innovation Officer - Keolis

-"We are continuing our research to exploit the full benefits of Artificial Intelligence.
+"We are continuing our research to exploit the full benefits of this solution.
 AI is not simply a technological tool but also a driver of global transformation in mobility, fostering a more intelligent, connected and user-centric approach."

 Keep up to date with all the latest innovation news from the Keolis group by subscribing to our newsletter.